Fall Colours Of New England & Canada

 Day 10Today offers the opportunity to enjoy the delights of Bethel, although many will wish to join our optional excursion to Mount Washington.
 Travel along the leafy lanes of northern Maine, then climb aboard the historic Cog Railway – the only one east of the Rockies – for the ride to the summit of the highest peak in New England.
 Return to Bethel and, this evening, join a guided drive in search of moose.

 Day 11Journey further into the great state of Maine, calling at the prosperous coastal city of Portland, with its waterfront wharves and fine seafood restaurants.
-Visit the delightful beach resort of Ogunquit, and the exclusive Bush Family retreat of Kennebunkport, before crossing into Massachusetts to spend three nights in seafront Hull, close to elegant Boston.
+Visit the delightful beach resort of Ogunquit, and the exclusive Bush Family retreat of Kennebunkport, before crossing into Massachusetts to spend three nights in Burlington, close to elegant Boston.* *For 2023 departures, you'll stay in Hull.

 Day 13Journey towards the South Shore for the chance to follow in the footsteps of the Pilgrim Fathers at Plymouth.
 Stroll around the historic streets of "America’s Hometown", and visit fascinating Plimoth Plantation, where the early days of the European settlers are re-enacted.
 You’ll then continue to Cape Cod and visit Hyannis, hometown of the Kennedys.
 Later, spend a final night in Hull, perhaps dining on local seafood.

 Day 14Return to New York, via the elegant sophistication of Newport, Rhode Island.
 The East Coast’s premier resort town is famously home to the opulent weekend "cottages" of some of America’s wealthiest families.
 You'll then transfer to the airport for your overnight return flight to the UK.

 Day 15Arrive back in the UK at the end of a wonderful holiday.
 Back to top